Fire Wards and Tub Trucks

-After the big Central Square fire, a new engine house was built that still stands today on Portland Street across from South Berwick Public Library.
+After the big Central Square fire, a new engine house was built that still stands today at 30 Portland Street.
 South Berwick continued to improve its fire protection in the late 1800s, with a 50-member Piscataqua Fire Engine Company and a 40-member Fire King Engine Company compensated through abatement of their poll taxes.
 In the 1880s a third company was added and the fire house redesigned and repaired.

 In 1891 the entire town was divided into three forest fire districts, each with a warden, to protect outlying areas as well as the village.
 The arrival of electrification was bringing advantages, but also new hazards to homes, however.
 And fires still continued to victimize homeowners.
 In the early 1890s, for example, a blaze destroyed the beautiful Academy Hill estate of the late Congressman and woolen mill owner, John Holmes Burleigh.